Are you eligible for Medicare? Try our free tool.

 When am I eligible for Medicare?

-In order to be eligible for Medicare, individuals must be a U.S. citizen or permanent legal resident for at least five consecutive years.
+In order to be eligible for Medicare, an individual must be a U.S. citizen or permanent legal resident for at least five consecutive years.
 You must also meet at least one of the following criteria for Medicare eligibility:

 • You are age 65 or older and eligible for Social Security